are cruiser bikes good for sidewalks and streets 4

 Encourage the development of comprehensive bicycle plans that prioritize cycling infrastructure and connectivity.
 Advocate for bicycle parking facilities, bike-sharing programs, and other amenities that support cycling as a sustainable mode of transportation.

-By actively participating in the urban planning process, we can influence the development of cities that are designed with the safety and well-being of cyclists in mind.
+By actively participating in the urban planning process, we can influence the development of cities designed with cyclists’ safety and well-being in mind.

 Are Cruiser Bikes Good For Sidewalks And Streets?